OGRECave/ogre/Docs/src/tutorials/external_texture.md

 # External Texture Sources {#External-Texture-Sources}

-This tutorial will provide a brief introduction of ExternalTextureSource and ExternalTextureSourceManager classes, their relationship, and how the PlugIns work.
-For those interested in developing a Texture Source Plugin or maybe just wanting to know more about this system, take a look the [TheoraVideoSystem Plugin](https://github.com/OGRECave/ogre-audiovideo), which you can find more about on the OGRE forums.
+This tutorial will provide a brief introduction to ExternalTextureSource and ExternalTextureSourceManager classes, their relationship, and how the PlugIns work.
+For those interested in developing a Texture Source Plugin or maybe just wanting to know more about this system, take a look at the [TheoraVideoSystem Plugin](https://github.com/OGRECave/ogre-audiovideo), which you can find more about on the OGRE forums.

 <a name="What-Is-An-External-Texture-Source_003f"></a>